 - Faculty may schedule in-depth instruction to introduce students to the many research databases, specialized sources and techniques for making research more effective and efficient.

 Online Guides and Tutorials

-Library subject guides serve as research starting points by organizing library resources by topic.
+Library research guides serve as starting points by organizing library resources by topic.
 Brief tutorials explain what these resources include and how to search them.
 You may wish to link to these guides and tutorials from your course’s Blackboard website.

 Course-Related Instruction Sessions

 - Students are introduced to relevant research materials for a specific course assignment.

 - Librarians outline the research process, demonstrate the Library catalog (GEORGE), databases and relevant Internet resources.
 They can even create an online course guide tailored to your assignment.